Chinese Olympic track star Su Bingtian

 A little-known competitor who is not expected to win against their rivals is known in English as a “dark horse.”
 In Chinese, there is a chengyu for these exciting dark horse victories.

-The Records of the Grand Historian (《史记》) records the following story: In the Warring States period (475 – 221 BCE), King Wei of the Qi state didn’t care about political affairs, thus putting the whole realm in danger.
+The Records of the Grand Historian (《史记》) recounts the following story: In the Warring States period (475 – 221 BCE), King Wei of the Qi state didn’t care about political affairs, thus putting the whole realm in danger.
 One day, official Chunyu Kun (淳于髡) said to him: “There is a big bird in the palace, which has neither flown nor sung for three years.
 Do you know why?”
-Understanding his intention, the king answered: “Once that bird starts to fly, it will soar into the clouds; once it begins to sing, its cry will astonish the whole world. (此鸟不飞则已,一飞冲天;不鸣则已,一鸣惊人)” After that, the king devoted himself to his duties, and lead the state to prosperity.
+Understanding his intention, the king answered: “Once that bird starts to fly, it will soar into the clouds; once it begins to sing, its cry will astonish the whole world. (此鸟不飞则已,一飞冲天;不鸣则已,一鸣惊人)” After that, the king devoted himself to his duties, and led the state to prosperity.
 The story gave rise to a chengyu, meaning to achieve astonishing results on the first attempt.

 This 16-year-old player beat the world number-one in the final and won the championship, amazing the whole word at first call.